Measurements with Computed Tomography

 • Advice on integration into production processes and quality assurance control loops

-Fraunhofer IOF has a modern twin-tube system for high-resolution CT measurements.
+Fraunhofer IOF has a modern double tube system for high-resolution micro CT measurements.
 It is possible to switch between the X-ray tubes using software without the need for modifications.
 The system has the following parameters:

 • Nanofocus tube: 180 kV